Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "That fits.
 Briggs is known to prefer male clothing.
 And we found a dozen finished cigarettes inside.
 Hamlin wasn’t known to smoke.
 Anything else?"

 "I got a bit of good news: the old girl has cameras around her trailer.
-She let me pull the recordings, and it got a good look at the car… which has a Florida plate."
+She let me pull the recordings, and it got a good look at the car... which has a Florida plate."
 She showed him a still shot with a clear look at the license plate in full."

 "Nice.
-Pass that on to highway patrol in all neighboring states," Jim said… "Yes, Ben?"
+Pass that on to highway patrol in all neighboring states," Jim said...
+"Yes, Ben?"

 The third member of their team trotted down the cinder block steps with a smug look on his face.
 "Got her," he said.
 "Fingerprints and DNA both match: Briggs was here last night."